Морские обезьянки в аквариуме: как разводить, зачем нужны

 size and whether to display icons and/or text for every major toolbar, all

-available via their context menus. - The MailNews component now includes support for reading RSS and
+• The MailNews component now includes support for reading RSS and

 Atom feeds.
 The browser detects feeds offered by web pages, can

-preview them and offers different ways to subscribe to them. - New IMAP accounts will now keep local offline copies by default, as a part
+• New IMAP accounts will now keep local offline copies by default, as a part

 of a number of speed improvements when working with IMAP.